zozores/hugo-moddedbear/README.md

   hideUntranslated = false

   # (EXPERIMENTAL) This theme is capable of dynamically generating social cards
-  # for posts that don't have `images` defined in their front matter.
-By setting
+  # for posts that don't have `images` defined in their front matter; By setting
   # `generateSocialCard` to false, you can prevent this behavior.
 For more
-  # information about images, see https://gohugo.io/functions/images/
+  # information see layouts/partials/seo_tags.html
   generateSocialCard = true

   # Social media.
 Delete any item you aren't using to make sure it won't show up